 The District maintains two discharge permits for the WWTP.
 One permit allows for the distribution of the reclaimed water, which is used by the golf courses and other commercial irrigation customers.
-The other permit is a National Pollutant Discharge Elimination System permit, which regulates the reclaimed water that is discharged into the 104-acre wetland area.
+This discharge permit expired on November 30, 2023.
+Under the permit language, a renewal application is due 180 day prior to expiration, which the District complied with.
+It is not uncommon for DHEC to allow a permit to expire while they work on the renewal process.
+Under the expired permit language, the District is permitted to continue operations with the same discharge limits until renewed permits are received as long as the District complied with the renewal date requirements.
+The other permit is a National Pollutant Discharge Elimination System ("NPDES") permit, which regulates the reclaimed water that is discharged into the 104-acre wetland area.
+The District's NPDES permit expires on January 31, 2029.